 Chili is a perfect weeknight meal or tailgating recipe.
 It’s one of the easiest dishes to make, too!
 You need three ingredients to start, and then you can kick it up to make it your own.
 I mean really, could it be any simper?

 My cousin had a tradition with her kids for Halloween.
 There was always a big pot of chili on the stove for them to warm up with before an excessive night of trick-or-treating.
 I loved that tradition and in fact I carried it on with my own kids.
-I do make chili all year long, but on Halloween it’s a must!
+We eat chili all year long, but on Halloween it’s a must!
 I honestly don’t remember anything about her recipe, so I’ve just made up my own favorite.

-My chili recipe is completely customizable; you can adjust the heat level and intensity, the ingredients and deven the topping.
-This chili is thick and rich and super flavorful even though it’s only got three ingredients.
-I like to call this my “base” chili.
+My chili recipe is completely customizable; you can adjust the heat level and intensity, the ingredients and even the toppings.
+It’s thick and rich and super flavorful even though it’s only got three ingredients so it’s more like a base recipe.
 I always start with these ingredients and then I start adding things based on what I have available in my kitchen.

 - It’s only got 3 main ingredients, so I can make it just like that, or I can add more layers of flavor depending on what I’ve got on hand.

-- It only takes 30 minutes or less from start to finish.
+- It only takes 30 minutes from start to finish.

 - Kids love it, too!